numfocus/gsoc/2017/proposals/patni-harshit.md

 ## Why this project?

 Currently there are no multidimensional colormaps in Matplotlib.
-This is a big nuisance if we want to modulate the color and opacity independently based on data in different dimensions independently.
+This is a big nuisance if we want to modulate the color and opacity based on data in different dimensions independently.
 This project has been requested for a long time by people in neuroscience, astronomy etc.
 Here are some of those requests :

 - [#4369](https://github.com/matplotlib/matplotlib/issues/4369)
 - [Bivariate Colormaps](http://stackoverflow.com/questions/15207255/is-there-any-way-to-use-bivariate-colormaps-in-matplotlib)

-Having used Matplotlib for displaying graphical information many times I wanted to give something back to the community.
+Having used Matplotlib for displaying graphical information several times, I wanted to give something back to the community.
 I am the right person to do this project because not only I want to contribute to Open Source but I have also worked closely with the community for last month so I have good understanding of workflow.

 ## Appendix

 ### About Me

 I am a sophomore at International Institute of Information Technology, Hyderabad majoring in Computer Science.
 I have intermediate proficiency in Python and have worked on several projects with it.
 I am also an active contributor of Matplotlib for some time.

 ### Contact
 |          |                                                        |